Officials: Electioneering bill puts polling places at risk; churches object to mandate on signs, campaigning

 "I know that I'm going to lose a lot of churches," Dennison said.
 "It infringes on the property owner's rights."

-Senate Bill 275 is sponsored by Sen. Kim Hammer, R-Benton.
-It has been referred back to the Senate State Agencies Committee for discussion and possible amendment.
+SB 275 is sponsored by Sen. Kim Hammer, R-Benton.
+It has been referred back to the Senate Committee on State Agencies and Governmental Affairs for discussion and possible amendment.

-The bill as written says any polling site or vote center shall allow any person outside the building and more than 100 feet from the primary entrance used by voters to audibly disseminate information advocating for or against any candidate, issue or measure on the ballot; display signs held in a person's hand advocating for or against any candidate, issue or measure on a ballot; and display attire advocating for or against any candidate, issue or measure on a ballot.
+As written, the bill says any polling site or vote center shall allow any person outside the building and more than 100 feet from the primary entrance used by voters to audibly disseminate information advocating for or against any candidate, issue or measure on the ballot; display signs held in a person's hand advocating for or against any candidate, issue or measure on a ballot; and display attire advocating for or against any candidate, issue or measure on a ballot.

 "These locations don't allow signs on their property," Price said.